gitlabhq/gitlabhq/doc/ci/yaml/README.md

 ### when
 `when` is used to implement jobs that are run in case of failure or despite the failure.

-The `when` can be set to one of the following values:
+`when` can be set to one of the following values:

 1. `on_success` - execute build only when all builds from prior stages succeeded.
-This is default.
+This is the default.
-1. `on_failure` - execute build only when at least one of the build from prior stages failed.
+1. `on_failure` - execute build only when at least one build from prior stages failed.
 1. `always` - execute build despite the status of builds from prior stages.

 ```